panjan/blog/_posts/2018-11-27-glowing-alien-mask.markdown

 We'll be using the Wemos D1 Mini board for controlling the LEDs.
 I use this board for nearly every project because it has a WIFI chip, mini-USB port and it's very affordable.

 Flash the Wemos using Arduino IDE.
 We'll be using the [Adafruit Neopixel library](https://github.com/adafruit/Adafruit_NeoPixel) to control the LEDs.
-Start with [this example code](https://github.com/adafruit/Adafruit_NeoPixel/blob/master/examples/strandtest/strandtest.ino).
+Start with [this example code](https://github.com/adafruit/Adafruit_NeoPixel/blob/master/examples/strandtest/strandtest.ino) which loops between different effects.
+Make sure you edit the pin number and number of pixels in the strip.

 ## Light Up the LEDs